scalacenter/scala-3-migration-guide/docs/compatibility.md

 You can have a Scala 2 module that depends on a Scala 3 module that uses the new features, and this Scala 3 module can even depend on another Scala 2 module.
 Cross-compatibility will not restrain you from using the exciting new features of Scala 3.

-In short, we have backward and forward compatibility and so migration can happen gradually and in any order.
+In short, we have backward and forward compatibility and so **migration can happen gradually and in any order**.

-## Runtime Compatibility: The Shared ABI
+## Runtime

 ABI, which stands for Application Binary Interface, is the representation of Scala code in bytecode or Scala.js IR.
 It largely determines the runtime behavior of a piece of code.